poly4concept/Poly4Concept/README.md

-### Hi there 👋, I'm Alhazan Mubarak!
+### Hi there 👋, I'm Mubarak Alhazan!

 ---

-A  frontend web developer with over 2 years of experience building frontend applications.
+A  frontend engineer with over 2 years of experience building frontend applications.
 I'm  passionate about making attractive and easy-to-use websites.

 I'm currently learning to be a DevOps Engineer.